 Emergency Preparedness and Response

 SWN works with local emergency responders to develop preparedness, response and business resumption plans for all SWN-operated facilities.
 Crisis drills are conducted in all of our operating locations, involving local emergency responders as appropriate.

 SWN’s Emergency Mass Notification System gives us the ability to efficiently send and receive critical information through text messages, phone calls and emails.
 In the event of a potentially hazardous situation, targeted notifications are sent to personnel who could be affected.
 The system can also be used to assess and confirm the safety status of personnel.
-In 2019, the system was used to effectively distribute notifications to employees and contractors with important information regarding security, office closures and severe weather threats.
+In 2020, the system was used to effectively distribute notifications to employees and contractors with important information regarding security, office closures, severe weather threats and COVID-19 protocols.

-- "Behavior-based safety" refers to the understanding that operational safety performance is dependent on individual behavior, since the vast majority of safety incidents are caused by behavior-based human error.
+- "Behavior-based safety" refers to the understanding that operational safety performance is dependent on individual behavior, because the vast majority of safety incidents are caused by behavior-based human error.

 - STOP® stands for Safety Training Observation Program.
 SWN’s STOP® program is based on the renowned DuPont safety program of the same name.

-- American Exploration and Production Council, 2017 annual Safety Benchmarking Study (the most recent data available at time of publication in September 2020).
+- American Exploration and Production Council, 2020 annual Safety Benchmarking Study (the most recent data available as of publication in May 2021).